Artificial Intimacy

 Description

-What happens when the human mind, evolved over eons, collides with twenty-first-century technology?
-Machines can now push psychological buttons, stimulating and sometimes exploiting the way people make friends, gossip with neighbors, and grow intimate with lovers.
+What happens when the human brain, which evolved over eons, collides with twenty-first-century technology?
+Machines can now push psychological buttons, stimulating and sometimes exploiting the ways people make friends, gossip with neighbors, and grow intimate with lovers.
 Sex robots present the humanoid face of this technological revolution—yet although it is easy to gawk at their uncanniness, more familiar technologies based in artificial intelligence and virtual reality are insinuating themselves into human interactions.
 Digital lovers, virtual friends, and algorithmic matchmakers help us manage our feelings in a world of cognitive overload.
 Will these machines, fueled by masses of user data and powered by algorithms that learn all the time, transform the quality of human life?

 Advance Praise